 - First start to boil ingredients for the stock.
 Boil for 10 minutes, take it off the burner, cover and let the ingredients release their flavors for 10 minutes.
 Drain and reserve the water by placing it in the other or same pot and boil the stock again.
 You DO NOT NEED 4 cups of Stock, just 1 and a half TO 2 cups.
 Place the rest in the fridge after cooling for other dishes.

-- Once the stock is at its boiling point add rice cakes and boil on medium high heat for 5-7 minutes before adding sauce mixture.
+- Once the stock is at its boiling point, add rice cakes and boil on medium high heat for 5-7 minutes.

-- In a meanwhile mix ingredients for the sauce; pour it in the sauce pan, let it heat up then add (boiled) rice cakes and ladle little bit at the time of stock; use wooden spoon to mix in the thick paste/sauce.
-Continuously, but gently stir so the rice cakes don't stick to the bottom of the pot.
+- Meanwhile, mix ingredients for the sauce; pour it in the sauce pan, let it heat up then add (boiled) rice cakes and ladle/spoon in the sauce little bit at the time of stock/broth; use wooden spoon to mix the thick paste/sauce with stock.
+Continuously, but gently stir, so the rice cakes don't stick to the bottom of the pot.
 Cook for 5 more minutes.
 It's up to you how much stock/broth you will use, some like thick some little more liquidy.

 - Add green onions, and this is a good time to add fish cakes and boiled(peeled) eggs, if you desire.